yaricom/bombman-RL-AI-J2ME/README.md

 # BombMan for J2ME with Reinforcement Learning AI agent
 ![BombMan](https://raw.githubusercontent.com/yaricom/bombman-RL-AI-J2ME/master/docs/ng_site/bm_screen_shoots_568x664.gif)

-This classic game was created back in year 2005 with what is called now as Reinforcement Learning AI agent in mind.
-It was designed to support almost all existing on that period J2ME based handsets groups.
-As result, taking into account that some of those devices had very strict processing/memory resources available, it was required to implement state-of-the-art AI agent to challenge human player and able to operate under such tough conditions.
+This classic game was created back in year 2005 with what is called now as Reinforcement Learning (RL) Artifical Inteligence (AI) agent in mind.
+It was designed to support almost all existing on that period Java 2 Micro Edition (J2ME) based groups of handsets.
+As result, taking into account that some of those devices had very strict processing/memory resources consumption requirements, it was required to implement state-of-the-art AI agent to challenge human player and be able to operate under such tough conditions.

 So, RL methodologies was applied as natural evolution of my considerations about was is best suited for this task realisation.